idragats/FDTD-Analisys-Of-Standing-Wave-Patterns-In-Biological-Tissues/README.md

-# FDTD Analisys Of Standing Wave Patterns In Biological Tissues
+# FDTD Analysis Of Standing Wave Patterns In Biological Tissues
 ## Computational Electromagnetics

 FDTD analisys to study Biological Tissues about 5G